 While some businesses, such as grocery delivery or general delivery services, cleaning services, and meal prep services, are doing well, many more have suffered.
 Insurance protects you during hard times – auto insurance covers losses due to a car accident, home insurance may help with repairs after damages from the monsoon season, and business insurance often includes clauses related to business interruptions.

-COVID-19 has definitely interrupted “business as usual,” so does it qualify as a covered event under your business insurance policy?
+COVID-19 has interrupted “business as usual,” so does it qualify as a covered event under your business insurance policy?
 Could you file a claim to help cover some of your losses and replace lost income?
 Read on to find out.

 What is Business Insurance?